Nassau County Legislature: Salary

-Since the legislature's existence in 1996, the salary was made $39,500 in the charter; however the charter the legislature to raise or lower it by law.
-In December 2015, legislators voted without much debate to raise their salary to $75,000 amidst a county financial crisis; however it went into effect the next session in 2017.
+The legislature's salary was made $39,500 in the charter; however that document allows the legislature to raise or lower that salary by law.
+In December 2015, legislators voted without much debate to raise their salary to $75,000 amidst a county financial crisis; this went into effect the next session in 2017.

-Standing Committees and the Floor
+Standing committees and the floor

 All issues introduced to the legislature is sent to one of the legislature's committees for review and consideration.
 Then, it is sent to the Rules Committee for further review and consideration.
 Once through the Rules Committee, it is sent to the floor for all members to discuss, debate, and vote on.
-If passed, it is sent to the desk of the County Executive.
-If it is signed by the County Executive, it is now a local law and is codified in either the Nassau County Administrative Code or the Miscellaneous Laws of Nassau County.
+If passed, it is sent to the desk of the county executive.
+If it is signed by the county executive, it is now a local law and is codified in either the Nassau County Administrative Code or the Miscellaneous Laws of Nassau County.
 All members of the public can attend any public meeting of the legislature, and can speak at floor meetings at a designated time.